IndigoCurnick/blog-tools/README.md

 You can run the example blog with

 ```
-cargo +nightly run --example blog
+cargo run --example blog
 ```

-For now Rocket requires the use of nightly toolchains.
 You can then view the blog at localhost:8080